 First thing you always need to do is find what image you want to paint and cut them out!
 If this is your first time, you might want to start easy with letters or single objects.
 Roll out freezer paper and apply it shiny side down on your mat and cut out images with Cricut.
 I have used different settings when I cut.
 You probably have to make a few sample cuts to see what works for your machine.
 I have found that Iron On works well for my machine.
 It is a thin cut so something between thin paper to iron on vinyl.
 Make sure your blade is nice and sharp.
 I usually will stick mine in a ball of foil a few times to sharpen it before starting.

 Have your burlap or whatever fabric you want to use ready and your iron hot (cotton setting).
 If you need help with how to cut burlap, check out my post here.
-Then you are going to lay your freezer paper on the burlap and iron it down.
+Then you are going to lay your freezer paper stencil on the burlap and iron it down.
 The wax side adheres to the burlap and forms a seal!
 It’s so cool!
 It doesn’t take a long time.
 You will see the bonding after a few seconds.

 After you peel off the freezer paper some of the inside objects or parts of letters will remain on the mat.
-I iron on the big piece first and then apply the smaller pieces one at a time and iron.
+I iron on the big pieces first and then apply the smaller pieces one at a time and iron.
 If you are doing two colors that are close together like the tree and truck in my example, do the big one first.

 Once everything is ironed down, you can start painting.
 Put a piece of wax paper or something under the burlap so you don’t paint your table!
 I put a bit of paint on a paper plate and use a blotting sponge.
 So I blot up and down.
 Make sure you don’t get too crazy and paint over the edge of the freezer paper!